carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 One final term: while the **container** is an alternative file system layer that you can access and run from your computer, the **container image** is the 'recipe' or template for a container.
-The container image has all the needed information to start up a running copy of the container.
+The container image has all the required information to start up a running copy of the container.
 A running container tends to be transient and can be started and shut down.
-The image is more long-lived: as a source file for the container.
-It can also serve as documentation for what is inside the container, like the list of ingredients in a cookie recipe.
-The container image can be used to create batches of the same cookie (i.e. multiple containers) and is relatively unchanging, whereas the individual cookies come and go.
-If you want a different type of container (cookie), then you need a different image (recipe).
+The image is more long-lived, as a source file for the container.
+You could think of the container image like a cookie cutter -- it can be used to create multiple copies of the same shape (or container) and is relatively unchanging, where cookies come and go.
+If you want a different type of container (cookie) you need a different image (cookie cutter).

 ### Putting the Pieces Together